Bike Services in Durango

-This service includes Premium bike wash and re-lubrication, complete safety check, replacement of all shift/brake cable and housing, brake inspection and adjustment, shifting inspection and adjustment, bearing adjustment, detailed wheel truing and test ride.
-Also includes S-Wrap Cork Tape.
+This service includes Premium bike wash and re-lubrication, complete safety check, labor to replace bar tape and all shift/brake cable and housing, brake inspection and adjustment, shifting inspection and adjustment, bearing adjustment, detailed wheel truing and test ride.
+Parts are additional.

 Annual Mountain Tune-Up: $175

-This service includes Premium bike wash and re-lubrication, complete safety check, replacement of shift cable and housing, shifting inspection and adjustment, brake inspection and bleeding of hydraulic brake systems, bearing adjustment, detailed wheel truing and test ride.
+This service includes Premium bike wash and re-lubrication, complete safety check, labor to replace all shift cable and housing, shifting inspection and adjustment, brake inspection and bleeding of hydraulic brake systems, bearing adjustment, detailed wheel truing and test ride.
+Parts are additional.

 Brake Bleed: $45.00